parsiya/parsiya.net/content/post/2021/2021-01-08-electron-sig-bypass/index.markdown

 {{< imgcap title="cmd as SYSTEM" src="13-cmd.png" >}}

+I got 200 USD for the bug.
+Financially, not worth the time spent but, I learned a new trick.
+Although, it would have been completely different if I were living in a cheap country with low taxes.

+{{< imgcap title="Bounty" src="14-bounty.png" >}}

 # What Did We Learn Here Today?

 1. Attack surface analysis of application update mechanisms on Windows.